 Christmas is a time of great joy and merriment, and if you plan in advance, it can also be a time of great windfall.

-Last year during holiday season, shoppers in the United States spent close to 830bn US Dollars in the Christmas season alone, and this doesn’t include Christmas cards and trees!
+Last year during the holiday season, shoppers in the United States spent close to 830bn US Dollars in the Christmas season alone, and this doesn’t include Christmas cards and trees!
 Great Britain is not far behind and the purchase of Christmas gifts is only headed upwards.

 What’s more, if Google Trends are to be believed, online searches for Christmas shopping and gifts begin to spike from August itself.

 If you’re a proactive retailer, this can mean two things for you.
 One, there’s a huge opportunity for sales coming up that you just cannot miss out on.
 Two, you better start prepping!
 Here’s how to make the most of the Christmas cheer and ensure you have a productive, positive Christmas sale season with detailed steps and an infographic.

 Have A Christmas Sale Calendar In Place